ziggy fmt

 Trailing Commas

-Trailing commas in structs, maps, and arrays tell the autoformatter to perform vertical alignment.
+Trailing commas in structs, dicts, and arrays tell the autoformatter to perform vertical alignment.

 Lack of a trailing comma requests horizontal alignment instead.